 - Brain Damage by Pink Floyd

-- Road Trippin’ By The Red Hot Chili Peppers
+- Road Trippin’ by Red Hot Chili Peppers

 - Tenerife Sea by Ed Sheeran

-- The Sound of Silence by Simon and Garfunkel
+- The Sound of Silence by Simon & Garfunkel

-Known for his beautiful combination of soothing, rich, and soulful singing in tandem with his tasteful acoustic playing.
-Bill enjoyed a very successful career as a songwriter throughout the ’70s and early 80s with a legacy that made such an impression in 2015 he was given an induction into the Rock ‘n’ Roll Hall of Fame.
+Known for his beautiful combination of soothing, rich, and soulful singing in tandem with his tasteful acoustic playing, Bill enjoyed a very successful career as a songwriter throughout the ’70s and early ’80s, earning a 2015 induction into the Rock & Roll Hall of Fame.

-This is a fantastic song to learn if you are new to fingerpicking as you will only be playing simple chords or intervals, with your thumb acting as the bass.
-Allowing you to get your feet wet without needing to worry about overly complicated melodies.
+This is a fantastic song to learn if you are new to fingerpicking, as you will only be playing simple chords or intervals, with your thumb acting as the bass.
+This allows you to get your feet wet, without needing to worry about overly-complicated melodies.
 Try to focus on making everything ring out clearly with no string buzz.
 There aren’t many notes in the song, so make them count!

 Blackbird by The Beatles